benhga/gbot/README.md

 #### Flask environment

 Make a copy of the `.env.template` file and save it as `.env`.
 Declare your environment variables in this file. _DO NOT COMMIT THIS FILE TO GITHUB_.
-Note: the username of the database must be set in the config.py file.

 In the terminal, run the code